-- A. No assignment, reassignments, transfers or promotions may occur between groups as defined in Article I, Section 1, "Definitions" of this Agreement".
-Employees may use the application process to obtain positions in other groups. - B. Assignment and transfer language for the Express group shall be found in Article VIII. - C. Definition of Terms: - ASSIGNMENT: An individual's current job placement in a group and job title. - 2.
+- A. No assignment, reassignments, transfer, or promotions may occur between groups as defined in Article I, Section 1, "Definitions" of this Agreement.
+Employees may use the application process to obtain positions in other groups. - B. Assignment and transfer language for the Express group shall be found in Article VIII. - C. Definition of Terms: - 1.
+ASSIGNMENT: An individual's current job placement in a group and job title. - 2.
 PROGRAM LOCATION MOVE: When a program is moved from one building to another building with the same staff members because of facility needs. - 3.
 REASSIGNMENT: A change in building location or classroom assignment within a job title because of program needs. - 4.
-TRANSFER: Voluntary or involuntary movement of staff within a group.
+TRANSFER: Voluntary or involuntary movement of staff within a group. - a.

-- a.
 INVOLUNTARY TRANSFER: Placement by the District into a different job title within a group. - b.
 VOLUNTARY TRANSFER: Decision by the employee to move from one assignment or job title to another within the same pay level in the same group. - 5.
 PROMOTION: When an employee changes from one assignment to an assignment whereby the employee receives increased hourly pay within the same group. - 6.
 VACANCY: A job to be filled as determined by the District. - D. Sequence of Assignments and Transfers: - 1.
+Reassignments

-Reassignments - a.
+- a.
 Paraeducator Reassignment - b.
 All other applicable group reassignment - 2.
 Placement of current year involuntary transfers - 3.
 Placement of involuntary transfers within the last one (1) year - 4.
-Placement of returns from leave - Increase of hours - 6.
+Placement of returns from leave - 5.
+Increase of hours - 6.
 Posting of Vacancies including Promotions - a.
 Voluntary transfers shall be considered first - b.
 Opportunities for promotion shall be considered second - c.
 Only if no internal candidates are chosen, will the District consider outside applicants. - E. Special Needs Transfers: Special needs transfers may occur at any time during the above process but only when there is a vacancy.
 The District and the Association may agree to the special placement of a staff member for unique circumstances.
-Such placements would bypass other transfer provisions and be agreed to by the employee. - F. Paraeducator Reassignment Procedure: - 1.
-Reassignments may be made for program need and must be within one half (1/2) hour of the employee's current assignment. - a.
-Employees selected for reassignment shall be least senior within their job title at the job site.

-- 2. Prior to starting the reassignment process, the District will seek input from employees in a job title regarding reassignment.
+Such placements would bypass other transfer provisions and be agreed to by the employees. - F. Paraeducator Reassignment Procedure: - 1.
+Reassignments may be made for program need and must be within one half $(\frac{1}{2})$ hour of the employee's current assignment. - a.
+Employees selected for reassignment shall be least senior within their job title at the job site. - 2.
+Prior to starting the reassignment process, the District will seek input from affected employees at the job site in a job title regarding their potential reassignment.
 This input may include but is not limited to: suggestions around clustering of buildings, preferences of assignment, and preferences of locations. - 3.
-Reassignments shall not be made in arbitrary, capricious or retaliatory manner. - 4.
-In the event there are no positions open for reassignment in affected job title within the site, the displaced employee(s) shall be reassigned to the least senior employee's position(s) in the District.
-The least senior employee(s) in that job title shall then be involuntarily transferred or laid off. - 5.
-Positions that are open after the first workday of April, for the current school year and that are permanent positions, shall not be posted until reassignment and involuntary transfer processes are complete.
-Initial spring reassignment shall be completed by the end of May.
+Reassignments shall not be made in arbitrary, capricious, or retaliatory manner. - 4.
+In the event there are no positions open for reassignment in the affected job title within the site, the displaced employee(s) shall be reassigned to the least senior employee's position(s) in the District.
+The least senior employee(s) in that job title shall then be involuntarily transferred or laid off.